umati/umatiGateway/docs/user/usage.md

 You can use the default configuration to reach the configuration section via the Web GUI and adapt and download your configuration.

-#### Running the umatiGateway as container with mounted Configuration Files
+### Running the umatiGateway as container with mounted configuration files

 Command line: